swcarpentry/git-novice/01-backup.md

 ~~~

 When we run `git commit`,
-Git takes everything we have told it to save using `git add`
+Git takes everything we have told it to save by using `git add`
 and stores a copy permanently inside the special `.git` directory.
 This permanent copy is called a [revision](../../gloss.html#revision)
 and its short identifier is `f22b25e`.